 The table on page 5 compares actual outturn expenditure incurred with the amended budgets for the year for the General Fund.
-This table reflects the Council's directorate structure during 2020/21, which is the basis for the internal management of performance against budgets, as does the Comprehensive Income & Expenditure Statement.
+This table reflects the Council's directorate structure during 2021/22, which is the basis for the internal management of performance against budgets, as does the Comprehensive Income & Expenditure Statement.

-Changes in capital charges $(\pounds 1.2m)$ and pension adjustments $(-\pounds 6.2m)$ account for part of the movement on service directorate budgets since the original budget was approved.
+Changes in capital charges (£3.2m) and pension adjustments (£3.3m) account for part of the movement on service directorate budgets since the original budget was approved.
 These are reversed out of the accounts and therefore there is no net change to the overall budget.
-Other significant adjustments included transfers to reserves $(-\pounds 2.7m)$.
+Other significant adjustments included transfers to reserves (-£8.4m - the most significant being to the Better Care Fund Reserve and the Business Rates Reliefs Reserve) and the Dedicated Schools Grant (DSG) adjustment account (£6.7m - £4.9m of which was shown in Contributions to/(from) Earmarked Reserves in the original budget) which is an Unusable Reserve

-Council spending was within budget for the twenty-third successive year.
-The table on page 5 shows an under spend of -£3.615m occurred on the General Fund.
-In-year projections had indicated a potentially significant overspend developing, however additional government funding towards COVID-19 pressures and an improvement in the position on social care costs helped to turn this position around.
-Additional COVID-19 funding has been allocated to individual Directorates and consequently they show an overall nil variance in the table.
+Council spending was within budget for the twenty-fourth successive year.
+The table on page 5 shows an under spend of -£1.020m occurred on the General Fund.
 The most significant variances from budget are explained in the sections below.